snl-dakota/dakota/docs/user/usingdakota/advanced/advancedsimulationcodeinterfaces.rst

 Scilab Compiled Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-| In “compiled interface” mode, the Dakota analysis driver is a
+In "compiled interface" mode, the Dakota analysis driver is a
 lightweight shim, which communicates with the running application code
 such as Scilab via named pipes.
-It is similar to that for Matlab in ,
+It is similar to that for Matlab in
+``dakota/share/dakota/examples/users/MATLAB/compiled/``,
 whose README is likely instructive.
 An example of a Scilab compiled
 interface is included in
-| .
+``dakota/share/dakota/examples/users/Scilab/compiled/Rosenbrock/``.

-As with the other Scilab examples, there are computation code and Dakota
+As with the other Scilab examples, there are computation code and
-input files.
-Note the difference in the Dakota input file , where the
+Dakota input files.
+Note the difference in the Dakota input file
-analysis driver starts the dakscilab shim program and always evaluates
+``rosenbrock.in``, where the analysis driver starts the dakscilab shim
-functions, gradients, and Hessians.
+program and always evaluates functions, gradients, and Hessians.

 ::